Leftist-nationalist Vetevendosje edges ahead after Kosovo vote | DW | 06.10.2019

 The ruling alliance in Kosovo has lost the election, but the winner remains unclear.
 Incomplete results show leftist-nationalist Vetevendosje (Self-Determination) just ahead the Democratic League of Kosovo (LDK).

-Both Vetevendosje (Self-Determination) and the Democratic League of Kosovo (LDK) snatched between 25% and 26% of the vote at the Sunday's parliamentary election, according to an early count.
+Vetevendosje (Self-Determination) snatched 26% of the vote at the Sunday's parliamentary election, in Kosovo, barely edging out another opposition party, LDK, which claimed around 25% according to an early count.

-Kosovo electoral commission bases the results on some 43% of the cast ballots.
+The results are based on over 76% of ballots cast, the country's electoral officials said.

 They two opposition parties are followed by the PDK (Democratic Party of Kosovo) which is part of the ruling coalition and associated with President Hashim Thaci.
-The PDK won over 21% of the votes.
+The PDK won some21% of the votes.

 Initially, the PDK party claimed to be in the lead according to its own results, but later admitted defeat.